kiwicom/orbit/src/Card/README.md

 </Card>
 ```
 ## Props
-Table below contains all types of the props available in ButtonLink component.
+Table below contains all types of the props available in the Card component.

 | Name          | Type                  | Default         | Description                      |
 | :------------ | :---------------------| :-------------- | :------------------------------- |